rulan/rulan.github.io/README.md

 # Data for my personal site
 It is automatically transformed by [Jekyll](http://github.com/mojombo/jekyll) into a [static site](https://rulan.github.io) whenever I push to the `main` branch using a Github Action.
-No plugins are used.

 # Run locally
 Requires Ruby >= 3.2